 “By removing a few of the older stems completely you allow in light and also encourage the production of more youthful stems that will carry a generous crop of flowers.”
 Alan Titchmarsh

 As any avid gardener will tell you, pruning is an important part of stimulating growth in a well-tended garden.
-And content pruning is an equally important part of your content marketing strategy, showering light on your content of greater value and encouraging more valuable content to flourish.
+And content pruning is an equally important part of your content marketing strategy (click to learn more about our content marketing services), showering light on your content of greater value and encouraging more valuable content to flourish.

 And whilst most content strategies focus on adding to this content bloat, if not with better, more strategic content, there is undeniable value in tending to what you already have before pushing ahead with new ideas.